PHTS and the PTEN gene

 What is PHTS?

-PHTS is a rare syndrome caused by a germline heterozygous pathogenic mutation in the Phosphatase and Tensin Homolog (PTEN) tumour suppressor gene.
-Most PTEN mutations are inherited in a family for generations, following an autosomal dominant pattern, but 10-45% of cases are due to new (de novo) mutations1.
+PTEN hamartoma tumour syndrome (PHTS) is a rare syndrome caused by a constitutional heterozygous pathogenic variant in the Phosphatase and Tensin Homolog (PTEN) tumour suppressor gene.
+Whilst PHTS is a hereditary condition following an autosomal dominant pattern, 10-45% of cases are due to new (de novo) variants1.

-Before the identification of the PTEN gene and routine genetic testing of patients with rare congenital conditions, several syndromes were described based on clinical features which have subsequently been found to be causally related to a PTEN gene mutation in most cases.
-These include Cowden syndrome (CS), and Bannayan-Riley-Ruvalcaba syndrome (BRRS), with studies indicating that 25-85% and 60% of cases respectively have PTEN germline mutations.2.
+Before the identification of the PTEN gene and routine genetic testing of patients with rare congenital conditions, several syndromes were described based on clinical features which have subsequently been found to be causally related to a PTEN gene variant in most cases.
+These include Cowden syndrome (CS) and Bannayan-Riley-Ruvalcaba syndrome (BRRS), with studies indicating that 25-85% and 60% of cases, respectively, have pathogenic PTEN constitutional variants2.

-There are currently limited clear data supporting a genotype-phenotype correlation.
-Further, cases of both BRRS and CS have been reported within families where individuals have the same PTEN mutation3.
+There are currently limited clear data supporting a genotype-phenotype correlation in PHTS.
+Further, cases of both BRRS and CS have been reported within families where individuals have the same PTEN variant3.
 Age and gender also influence clinical presentation.

-As such, all people with a PTEN mutation should be considered as having a PHTS diagnosis regardless of earlier syndrome-based diagnoses.
+As such, all people with a constitutional pathogenic/likely pathogenic PTEN variant should be considered as having a PHTS diagnosis regardless of earlier syndrome-based diagnoses.

 Clinical manifestations